soxofaan/geshifilter-dev/README.txt

     dothisdothat(i);
   }
   </java>
-More options and tricks can be found in the filter tips of the input format at www.example.com/?q=filter/tips .
+More options and tricks can be found in the filter tips of the text format at www.example.com/?q=filter/tips .